Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: Run-length encoding

 Let $alt(n)$ denote the alternating sequence of 0s and 1s of length $n$ that ends with 0: For example, $alt(6) = 101010$.
 The following facts are also immediate from~\cite{revisit}.

 \begin{proposition} $\same{n}$ has prefix $1^n$ and has suffix $alt(n{-}1)$. \end{proposition}

-\begin{proposition} $\opposite{n}$ has length $n$ prefix $010101\cdots$ and has suffix $10^{n-1}$. \end{proposition} The sequence based on lexicographic compositions~\cite{lexcomp} also has also has run-length properties: it is constructed by concatenating lexicographic compositions which are represented using a RLE.
-A brief discussion of this sequence is provided in Section~\ref{sec:LC}.
+\begin{proposition} $\opposite{n}$ has length $n$ prefix $010101\cdots$ and has suffix $10^{n-1}$. \end{proposition} The sequence based on lexicographic compositions~\cite{lexcomp} also has run-length properties: it is constructed by concatenating lexicographic compositions which are represented using a RLE.
+Further discussion of this sequence is provided in Section~\ref{sec:LC}.